 One (1FEM) monitor will be purchased and deployed and one (1) Teledyne (AEM) ozone analyzer will be deployed.
-CDAQ will purchase and deploy a continuous FEM monitor for fine (PM 2.5) and coarse (PM 10) particulate matter such as the Teledyne T640x.
-CDAQ will deploy a continuous AEM ozone analyzer such as a Teledyne T400.
+CDAQ will purchase and deploy a continuous FEM monitor for fine (PM 2.5) and coarse (PM 10) particulate matter such as the Teledyne T640x (or equivalent model).
+CDAQ will deploy a continuous AEM ozone analyzer such as a Teledyne T400 (or equivalent model).
 The monitoring site will also collect meteorological data including temperature, humidity, wind speed, and wind direction.
 The FEM monitor and ozone analyzer will be housed in a temperature controlled mobile monitoring shelter (MMS), which is mounted to a trailer.
 There will be two monitoring sites selected for this project period.
 The MMS will be sited for up to one-year at each location to allow for seasonal data collection.
 General location will be determined by respiratory health data, social vulnerability, and a lack of coverage by the existing EPA monitoring network.
 Within neighborhood placement will be informed by community feedback from resident interviews, the Resident Advisory Committee, and public forums.
-Monitor data will be collected through an onsite data logger and will be transmitted to a Software as a Service (SaaS) interface data visualization website that will provide the public with near real-time access to outputs.
+Monitor data will be collected through an onsite data logger and will be managed through Ohio Environmental Protection Agency's (OEPA) Air-Vision software.
+This data will be transmitted to a Software as a Service (SaaS) interface data visualization website that will provide the public with near real-time access to outputs.
 The MMS will be designed to allow for additional air pollution monitors and analyzers to be added at a later time

 CDAQ will purchase thirty low cost air quality sensors to deploy into neighborhoods within the Cleveland Crescent.
 The sensors will collect data on PM2.5, PM10, temperature, and humidity and will use a Long Range Wide Area Network (LoRaWAN) to transmit data.
 The LoRaWAN's communication technology allows for a single gateway device to wirelessly communicate with multiple sensors.
 This allows the use of battery-powered sensors rather than mainline power, simplifying deployment.
 As a result, broad geographic coverage can be achieved with reduced deployment and operations costs.
 The sensor type will be an iaconnects SEN558 or equivalent model.
 The data will be transmitted to a cloud service provider for storage and visualization.
 This will allow for near-real time public access to all data generated from the sensors.
 One of the sensors will be collocated with the FEM monitor in the MMS, another sensor will be collocated with an existing EPA FEM monitor for purposes of validation.

 Seventeen (17) resident narratives will be collected and mapped.
-CDAQ will conduct a series of resident interviews to gain a better understanding of the community's perceptions of air quality and how their health is impacted utilizing Spatial Video Narrative (SVG) techniques.
+CDAQ will conduct a series of resident interviews to gain a better understanding of the community's perceptions of air quality and how their health is impacted utilizing Spatial Video Narrative (SVG) techniques2.
 SVGs record the reflections and insights of an individual as they move through a landscape as a "go-along" interview.
-This structure provides an opportunity to gain insights into the lived experience of neighborhood residents that can be examined both thematically and spatially.
-Memories and informed interpretation of events are triggered by the surrounding environment.
-These comments are captured along with a spatially encoded video recording.
-Project collaborators have previously utilized SVG to explore the lived experience of Cleveland pediatric asthma patients.

-&lt;sup>2 Curtis, A., J.W.
+2 Curtis, A., J.W.
 Curtis, J. Ajayakumar, E. Jefferis, and S. Mitchell.
 (2019) Same Space - Different Perspectives: comparative analysis of geographic context through sketch maps and spatial video geonarratives.
 International Journal of Geographical Information Science 33 (6), 1224-1250